stefanjacobs/tutorials/know-how-6-errors-in-kube-deployments/README.md

-# X Errors in Kubernetes Deployments
+# Six Errors in Kubernetes Deployments

 This is a collection of Kubernetes deployment specification errors that are necessary to understand to specify pods that do not loose requests while scaling.
 You will not see those in "Hello World" examples...